theopenconversationkit/tock-react-kit/README.md

 #### SSE

 By default, the `tock-react-kit` tries to connect to the Bot through [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events).
-If an error occurs, it probably means the Bot does not accept SSE, and the `tock-react-kit` switches to classic requests.
+If an error occurs, it probably means the Bot's backend does not accept SSE, so the `tock-react-kit` switches to classic requests.

 The optional `disableSse`parameter makes it possible to disable SSE before even trying, possibly preventing a `404` error from console (when the Bot does not accept SSE).